Design and Performance of a Monolithic Plastic Scintillator Tracker with Embedded Scatterers: Performance evaluation of FROST with a positron beam test using prototype detectors

-Second, $Y_\mathrm{scint}$ was tuned by matching the total light yield.
-We used the distribution of the total light yield (summed over all channels) and extracted its most-probable value (MPV) with a Landau fit (Fig.~\ref{fig:beamtest:tuning_scintilight}(\subref{fig:beamtest:tuning_landau}) shows an example for Prototype~M3). $Y_\mathrm{scint}$ in the simulation was adjusted so that the MPV of the total light yield matched between data and simulation.
+Second, $Y_\mathrm{scint}$ was tuned by matching the total light yield, defined as the sum over all channels in both the $x$ and $y$ fiber arrays.
+We used the distribution of the total light yield and extracted its most-probable value (MPV) with a Landau fit (Fig.~\ref{fig:beamtest:tuning_scintilight}(\subref{fig:beamtest:tuning_landau}) shows an example for Prototype~M3). $Y_\mathrm{scint}$ in the simulation was adjusted so that the MPV of the total light yield matched between data and simulation.
 As a representative example, Fig.~\ref{fig:beamtest:tuning_scintilight}(\subref{fig:beamtest:tuning_scintilight_comparison}) compares the total light yield distribution for Prototype~M3 between data and the tuned simulation.
 It should be noted that the data and simulation show a discrepancy at low total light yield, but this has a negligible impact on the position reconstruction, which relies on the channel-to-channel light yield distribution rather than the overall light yield scale.
-The resulting tuned $Y_\mathrm{scint}$ are listed in Tab.~\ref{tab:beamtest:tunedparameters}. $Y_\mathrm{scint}$ decreases with increasing scatterer concentration, indicating absorption of scintillation photons by the scatterers.
-For Prototypes~M2 and~T2, which had the same scatterer concentration, the tuning results obtained with Prototype~M2 data were applied to Prototype~T2 for both $\lambda_{\mathrm{scat}}$ and the scintillation photon yield.
+The resulting tuned $Y_\mathrm{scint}$ values are listed in Tab.~\ref{tab:beamtest:tunedparameters}, together with the MPV of the measured total light yield used for the tuning.
+The total light yield decreases with increasing scatterer concentration, indicating absorption of scintillation photons by the scatterers.
+For Prototype~T2, which had the same scatterer concentration as Prototype~M2, the tuning results obtained with Prototype~M2 data were applied to Prototype~T2 for both $\lambda_{\mathrm{scat}}$ and the scintillation photon yield.